axcdnt/snitch/README.md

 # Snitch

 Snitch is a binary that helps your TDD cycle (or not) by watching tests and implementations of Go files.
-It works by scanning files, checking the modification date and when changed, re-runs the tests.
+It works by scanning files, checking the modification date on save re-running your tests.

 It's usual in Go projects to keep the implementation and tests under the same package, so this binary follows this _convention_.

+This tool focuses on Go developers.
+With a few LOCs we get interesting stuff.

 ## Inspiration

 It was a Friday afternoon and I was writing code, but had nothing to watch and report my tests while I changed code.

 Inspired by [Guard](https://github.com/guard/guard), I decided to build this and thought more people could benefit from it.

+## Features

+- Automatically runs your tests
+- Re-scan new files, so no need to restart
+- Runs on a package basis
+- Shows test coverage percentage

 ## Requirements